Tweeddale Area Partnership meetings

 Common Good Consultation

-Hannah MacLeod provided an update on the Common Good Consultation, which is still available to anyone who would like to get involved.
+Hannah MacLeod provided an update on the Common Good Consultation.
 Use the contact details below for further information.

 Place Making Conversation with Tweeddale Youth Action